viash-hub/htrnaseq/README.md

 file](https://nextflow-io.github.io/nf-schema/latest/nextflow_schema/nextflow_schema_specification/)
 has been built and provided with the workflows in order to use the form-based input.
 However, Seqera Cloud can not deal with multiple-value parameters when using the form-based input.
-Therefore using Viash Hub is also recommended in this case.
+Therefore, it’s better to use Viash Hub also here:

 First, select the option to run the workflow using Seqera Cloud.
 You will need to create an API token for your account.
 Once this token is